oigbokwe73/Cloud_Expertise_Solutions/README.md

 - **Cost Management**: Monitor and manage costs throughout the migration process to stay within budget.

-Certainly!
-Here's an expanded view of the "Data Migration" phase for a Drive to Azure Cloud solution:

 ### Data Migration

 1. **Data Assessment and Inventory**: